 Kasper Hvidt: I think most of the former six-player rosters from the past were a result of players being benched and not a result of strategic thinking.
 I believe that is the biggest difference, and I believe that the Astralis' performance team, the physical setup, and the way the whole organization works is very different from what was the case with the other teams [who tried it].

-Valve updated the rules for ESL One Rio's Regional Major tournaments to state that player swaps will cost teams 20% of their Regional Major Ranking points, per player, up to two players.
+Valve updated the rules for ESL One Rio's Regional Major tournaments, now stating that player swaps will cost teams 20% of their Regional Major Ranking points, per player, up to two players.
 Additionally, they can only be swapped at that cost prior to each Regional Major tournament.
 Did these changes have any effect on the addition of es3tag or JUGi?

 For us, the idea of a seven-man roster, or even a larger roster long term, started almost three years ago.
 Our main concern is and has always been the health of our players.
 And our focus for each individual is for them to be as close to 100% as possible during a tournament.
 Physically and mentally.
 Having seven players on the roster will allow some players to step back to rest and recharge the batteries at certain times.
 It will ultimately extend their careers.

 Once all of our players are fully integrated into the new setup, we believe that we can and will create a better and more consistent level of performance.
 There are changes in the new rules, but we weren't thinking about the Regional Major tournaments when we planned our roster this season.
 It is about competition, and how we can maintain a high level of performance throughout the season.
 Some tournament organizers are already allowing player swaps on a more frequent basis, and honestly, I don't see how the industry can't start to move towards healthier conditions for its players.

 Valve hasn't released the dates for the remaining Regional tournaments.
 How does that affect preparations for the upcoming qualifiers?